sagark31/Business-Analysis-Case-Study/README.md

 # Business-Analysis-Case-Study
 ## Insurance Application Development:
-DDesigned a customer-centric insurance application by digitizing processes such as policy comparison, real-time quote generation, and claims management; drafted comprehensive BRD and SRS documents to capture functional and non-functional requirements; conducted gap analysis to transition from manual to automated systems; and simulated project constraints, risks, and mitigation strategies to demonstrate expertise in efficiency improvement and project
+Designed a customer-centric insurance application by digitizing processes such as policy comparison, real-time quote generation, and claims management; drafted comprehensive BRD and SRS documents to capture functional and non-functional requirements; conducted gap analysis to transition from manual to automated systems; and simulated project constraints, risks, and mitigation strategies to demonstrate expertise in efficiency improvement and project